phpMyDomo/phpMyDomo/www/inc/doc/howto/nginx_install.md

 nano /etc/nginx/sites-available/phpMyDomo
 ```

-add something like this (change according to your own needs)
+Add something like this (change according to your own needs)
 ```
 # You should look at the following URL's in order to grasp a solid understanding
 # of Nginx configuration files in order to fully unleash the power of Nginx.